coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/ReceivingFundsInLedgerLive.md

 # Receiving Funds In Ledger Live

-_Note: For optimal security, use your Ledger device to verify the generated address before sharing it with the sender of the transaction._
+>For optimal security, use your Ledger device to verify the generated address before sharing it with the sender of the transaction.

 ## Instructions